EricssonResearch/scott-eu/simulation-ros/src/phantomx_pincher_arm/phantomx_pincher_arm_moveit/README.md

 ## MoveIt!
 Launch Files ##

-A detailed description about launch files could be helpful on understanding how MoveIt! components are connected to robot's components.
+**TO_DO:** A detailed description about launch files could be helpful on understanding how MoveIt! components are connected to robot's components.

 ## How to run - Basic example ##